HOME • SEARCH • EMAIL • ABOUT

 Folkloric

-• Bark is commonly used as a dressing for ulcers and skin diseases, applied dried, pulverized, or as fresh inner bark.
+• Fresh or dried and pulverized bark is commonly used as a dressing for ulcers and skin diseases, applied dried, pulverized, or as fresh inner bark.
 A leaf decoction is used as lotion.
+Bruised leaves and flowers applied to wounds.
+(49)

 • In Africa, the stem bark is used as a paste for wound healing.